MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-dimensions.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: analysis, history, track ms.date: 03/24/2017
+ms.search.keywords: analysis, history, track ms.date: 06/16/2017
 ms.author: bholtorf
 ms.translationtype: Human Translation
-ms.sourcegitcommit: a31be0f9d07e2abb591e26f6bae34c6f6e4dcda6
+ms.sourcegitcommit: 81636fc2e661bd9b07c54da1cd5d0d27e30d01a2
-ms.openlocfilehash: 7552ee2b3398c203a7f3295f3203c83914fbb15f
+ms.openlocfilehash: b7b69b3419520c482cbe6a84494bbac7ef35bea1
 ms.contentlocale: en-nz
-ms.lasthandoff: 05/04/2017
+ms.lasthandoff: 07/07/2017

 ---
-# <a name="dimensions"></a>Dimensions
+# <a name="working-with-dimensions"></a>Working with Dimensions
 To make it simpler to perform analysis on documents such as sales orders, you can use dimensions.
 Dimensions are attributes and values that categorise entries so you can track and analyse them.
 For example, dimensions can indicate the project or department an entry came from.

 For example, instead of setting up separate general ledger accounts for each department and project, you can use dimensions.
 This gives a rich opportunity for analysis, without creating a complicated chart of accounts.
+For more information, see [Business Intelligence](bi.md).

 Another example is to set up a dimension called *Department*, and use this dimension when you post sales documents.
 This will let you use business intelligence tools to see which department sold which items.
 The more dimensions you use, the more detailed reports you can base your business decisions on.
 For example, a single sales entry can include multiple dimension information, such as: